Sustainable business strategy and market orientation

 Heating, Ventilation and Air Conditioning Division

-The strategy of the HVAC Division clearly reflects the relevant megatrends of "CO2 reduction" as well as a "healthy and comfortable indoor climate".
-With regard to the development of the product portfolio, the focus is on new products for the growth markets while at the same time expanding the strong position in the established product groups.
-In the reporting year, targeted investments were made to underpin the product and production strategy based on the following four pillars:
+The strategy of the HVAC Division is clearly oriented towards the relevant megatrends "CO2 reduction" and "health and comfortable indoor climate".
+In regard to the development of the product portfolio, the focus is on growth products while simultaneously expanding the strong position in the original product groups.
+In the reporting year, it was possible to make targeted investments to reinforce the strategy for products and production that is based on the following four pillars:

-- Use of renewable energies with heat pump and battery storage products
+- Use of renewable energies with the heat pump and storage battery products

 - Radiant heating and cooling for modern buildings

 - Ventilation and indoor air quality

 The strategy of the HVAC Division is oriented towards the climate change package of the EU Commission, which aims to reduce greenhouse gases by 55% by 2030 and a climate-neutral economic area by 2050.
 The division has already been pursuing a consistent strategy of further developing integrated heating systems and corresponding components with innovations for many years.
 This product strategy comprises modern heat generation and optimum heat transfer as well as energy storage systems for all building types and application areas.
 At the same time, Arbonia offers solutions for new buildings as well as the renovation market.

 The division serves the market for heat pumps, which is currently growing strongly, with its new production plant in Opočno (CZ).
 For 2023, it is planned to install a PV system on the roof that will supply the production systems with renewable energy.